erikzaadi/erikzaadi.com/content/posts/2017/Sane-versioning-in-NodeJs.md

 ## node.js packaging

 [node.js](https://nodejs.org) and `npm` have been through a lot since I started using them.
-From wether or not to commit dependencies (THE HORROR) to git, to slow installations, you name it.
+From whether or not to commit dependencies (THE HORROR) to git, to slow installations, you name it.

-One of the most horrific atrocities for me have always been the fact that the version is hardcoded in the file `package.json`.
+One of the most horrific atrocities for me has always been the fact that the version is hardcoded in the file `package.json`.

 !['Whyyyz'](/images/why-hardcode.jpg)